Chinese Taipei: Other languages

 In French, multiple different names have been officially used.
 The World Trade Organization officially translates the name as Taipei Chinois, which has an ambiguous meaning.
 The text of the IOC's Nagoya Resolution in 1979 used the name Taipei de Chine suggesting the state meaning of "Chinese".
 Before signing the agreement between the IOC and the Chinese Taipei Olympic Committee in 1981, representatives of two committees decided that the French name need not be stated.
 Only the English name would be used in the future IOC official documents.
 To this day, Chinese Taipei's page on the French-language IOC's website internally uses both Taipei de Chine and Taipei chinois (with a lowercase "c"; capitalization is not used by default for geographic origin adjectives in French) for some image alt text, but the title of the page itself simply uses the English name "Chinese Taipei".
 When the name is announced during the Parade of Nations, the French and English announcers both repeat the identical name "Chinese Taipei" in English.

+The IOC's practice of leaving "Chinese Taipei" untranslated in French was subsequently adopted in other languages.
+For instance, during the Parade of Nations at the 1992 Summer Olympics in Barcelona, "Chinese Taipei" was not translated into Spanish or Catalan.
+While the name was translated into Italian as Taipei Cinese at the 2006 Winter Olympics opening ceremony in Turin, this approach changed twenty years later.
+At the 2026 Winter Olympics in Milan, the delegation's name was no longer translated into Italian, appearing instead only in its English form.

 In East Asian languages that would normally transcribe directly from Chinese, an English transliteration is used instead to sidestep the issue.
 Thus Japan uses Chainīzu Taipei (チャイニーズ・タイペイ) while South Korea uses Chainiseu Taibei for their respective-language announcements during the Olympic Games or Asian Games.
 Meanwhile, Vietnam mostly follows ROC's translation and adapts the Sino-Vietnamese transcription to call Chinese Taipei as Đài Bắc Trung Hoa (alternatively Đài Bắc, Trung Hoa with a comma or Đài Bắc (Trung Hoa) with the brackets used; 臺北中華, lit.
 'Taipei, Zhonghua') likely due to the cosmetic and grammatical inconvenience when using direct English transliteration or the original English designation in Vietnamese context.